jace-ys/viaduct/README.md

       Default: false

-   * `middlewares` - list of middlewares to be applied for each API
+   * `middlewares` - list of middlewares to be applied for the API

       Default: [] (none)